edmundjxtay/BabySlang/README.md

 # BabySlang Sign Language Learning Web Application
-*Please take note videos are not uploaded into GitHub due to file size limitations.
+*Please take note that this is my Bachelor of IT degree final year project.
+I am the project lead leading a team of 4 members (including myself) to deliver this project.
+Videos are not uploaded into GitHub due to file size limitations.

 **1. Executive Summary**